-Propagating Succulents from Leaves is the best way to multiply these plants, this way you can have as many succulents as you want, as the process is a breeze!
+Propagating Succulents from Leaves is the best way to multiply these fleshy and easy-to-maintain plants!
+Let’s have a look at the process in detail.

 Points to Keep in Mind While Propagating Succulents from Leaves

-- Selection Of Leaves–Select leaves that are healthy, full and plump.
-Avoid leaves that are marked, torn or discolored.
-Remember, successful propagation depends upon the health of leaves.
+Select leaves that are healthy, full, and plump.
+Avoid leaves that are marked, torn, shriveled, or discolored.

-- Feeding– The succulents belong to the desert region and thrive well in full sun.
-But when you are propagating them through leaf-cutting for indoors, keep the container in indirect or partial sunlight, until they develop a root system and become a plant.
+The majority of succulents thrive well in full sun.
+But when you are propagating them from leaves, keep the container in indirect or partial sunlight until they develop a root system and become a plant.

-- Mist Regularly–You don’t have to water a fully grown succulent on a daily basis.
-But for a new plant, it is necessary to keep the soil moist and never let it dry.
-It will be better to mist the soil by using a spray bottle and avoid watering in any other way, as it can rot the developing plant.
+Mist the soil using a spray bottle and avoid watering in any other way, as it can disturb and rot the developing plant.